ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

 For example, the `select` remote method of the `java:jdbc` client highlighted above returns a `@tainted table<record {}>|Error`.
 This means that any value read from a database is considered as untrusted.

 When the Ballerina compiler can determine that a function is returning tainted data without tainted data being passed in as parameters to that function, it is required to annotate the function's return type as `@tainted`.
 If not, the function author has to clean up the data before returning.
-For instance, if you are to read from the database and return that result, you either need to annotate that function's return type as `@tainted` or you have to clean up and make sure the returned data is not tainted.
+For instance, if you are to read from the database and return result, you either need to annotate that function's return type as `@tainted` or you have to clean up and make sure the returned data is not tainted.

 ### Securely Using Tainted Data with Security-Sensitive Parameters